FKnottenbelt/LS_120/120/lesson_2/14_rps_bonus/rps_bonus.md

 can have a very high tendency to choose "scissors", and rarely "rock", but never "paper".
 You can come up with the rules or personalities for each robot.
 How would you approach a feature like this?

+# TO DO

+- adjust welcome message to match info